-- upgrading the track, track formation, culverts, and underbridges within the existing rail corridor, for 91 kilometres between Narrabri and Moree, and 80 kilometres between Camurra North and North Star. - construction of a new east-west connection road overbridge in Moree. - construction of five new crossing loops, suitable for 1.8km trains, at Bobbiwaa, Waterloo Creek, Tycannah Creek, Coolleearllee and Murgo. - minor changes to the track alignment at Bellata, Gurley and Moree stations. - renewal or upgrade of existing turnouts on the main line to existing sidings and yards. - replacing culverts and under bridges and adding new concrete cell culvert banks. - upgrading, relocating or consolidating 85 level crossings on the existing alignment and adding a new pedestrian level crossing at Croppa Creek. - upgrading key public road level crossings from passive to active protection. - other works including signalling, curve easing, flood immunity, improving drainage, establishing or upgrading fencing of the rail corridor and relocating impacted services and utilities. - noise mitigation measures, including noise walls.
+- ▶ Upgrading the track, track formation, culverts, and underbridges within the existing rail corridor, for 91 kilometres between Narrabri and Moree, and 80 kilometres between Camurra North and North Star. - Construction of a new east-west connection road overbridge in Moree - Construction of five new crossing loops, suitable for 1.8km trains, at Bobbiwaa, Waterloo Creek, Tycannah Creek, Coolleearllee and Murgo - Minor changes to the track alignment at Bellata, Gurley and Moree stations. - Renewal or upgrade of existing turnouts on the main line to existing sidings and yards. - ▶ Replacing culverts and under bridges and adding new concrete cell culvert banks. - Upgrading, relocating or consolidating 85 level crossings on the existing alignment and adding a new pedestrian level crossing at Croppa Creek. - Upgrading key public road level crossings from passive to active protection. - Other works including signalling, curve easing, flood immunity, improving drainage, establishing or upgrading fencing of the rail corridor and relocating impacted services and utilities.